Chinese candy box

 A Chinese candy box (全盒, or chuen hup/zan hup) is a traditional box used during Chinese New Year for storing candy and other edible goods.
 Its existence dates as far back as the Ming Dynasty in 1567.

 The box usually has a lid; some are more fancy and elaborate than others.
 It is usually colored with a red or black motif, since traditional candy boxes were lacquerware.
 Also red symbolizes good fortune and joy (see Color in Chinese culture).
-They are mostly round or octagon shaped.
+They are mostly round or octagonal shaped.

 Due to the higher price of lacquerware, most modern Chinese candy boxes are made of plastic, but some of them are still made of lacquerware.

 Name

 The phrase cheun hup/zan hup combines as "coming together" or "togetherness".
 The box can also be called "Tray of Togetherness".

 Occasions

 The box is generally used for Chinese New Year, though some regional Chinese cultures may use it for other important events such as Chinese marriages.
 Usually it consists of 12, 9, 8 or 6 (Chinese auspicious lucky numbers, see Chinese numerology) compartments that contain sugar preserved dried fruits and vegetables, wrapped candies, fried snacks, and nuts.
 Some of these foods have traditional associations with meaning.